andreimandrique/recursion/README.md

 # recursion
-My The Odin Project assignments that taught me about recursion and merge sort.
+My The Odin Project assignment that taught me about recursion and merge sort.